SELECT and WHERE Clauses

 [NATIONAL] VARCHAR(M) [BINARY]

-is 0 to 255 characters (1 to 255 prior to MySQL Version 4.0.2).
+M is 0 to 255 characters (1 to 255 prior to MySQL Version 4.0.2).

-values are sorted and compared in case-insensitive fashion
+VARCHAR values are sorted and compared in case-insensitive fashion

-keyword is given.
+unless the BINARY keyword is given.
 See section 6.5.3.1 Silent Column Specification Changes.

-From version 4.1.0, if the M
+From version 4.1.0, if the M value specified is greater than 255,

-the column type is converted to TEXT
+the column type is converted to TEXT.

 This is a compatibility feature.

-is a shorthand for CHARACTER VARYING
+VARCHAR is a shorthand for CHARACTER VARYING.

-See section 6.2.3.1 The CHAR
+See section 6.2.3.1 The CHAR and VARCHAR Types.

 TINYBLOB